How To Develop Discipline?

 If you’re like me, then self-discipline is something that continually seems just out of reach.
 You’re always right at the finish line but can never seem to cross it.
 It can be frustrating and make you feel like garbage about yourself.
 Especially when you always let your emotions take control of yourself.

 The good news is that it doesn’t have to be that way.
-It takes a lot of practice and working hard, but eventually becoming self-disciplined gets easier.
+It takes a lot of practice and hard work, but eventually becoming self-disciplined gets easier.
 That means no more worries that you will never be good enough or that you won’t drop those last ten pounds.

 This article is going to discuss some of the strategies myself, and others have used to build that self-discipline buffer.
 It may seem hopeless now, but by the end, you’ll feel like moving mountains.
 Or, at least a pebble.